Adroiti/docs-for-code-review-tools/Pylint-bad-staticmethod-argument.md

-Pattern: Avoid using `self` or `cls` as first staticmethod argument
+Pattern: Avoid using `self` or `cls` as first static method argument

 Issue: -